Skrosen/eco-tasks/Documentation.md

 Mark a task as done post /task/checked-tasks

+### Show checked tasks

+Show all checked task per user get /task/checked-tasks

 ### Delete task

 Delete a task that a user has checked as done delete /task/checked-tasks

+### Delete checked task connected to user

+Delete all task that a user has checked as done delete /task/:userId/checked-tasks

 ### Leaderboard